Regency Square Mall (Jacksonville): 1990s

 Dillard's, who had rebranded the Ivey's store in June 1990, built a new location onto the West Wing, which opened -along with 28000 sqft of new inline store space- also in 1992.
-This was likewise done at The Avenues Mall a year before.
+Dillard's former store became Montgomery Ward in 1997.

 The mall's Woolworth closed in July 1997.
-Ivey's former store became Montgomery Ward.

-While Dillard’s purchased Gayfer's parent company in late 1998, both stores overlapped in this market, so this store instead became Belk.
+When Dillard’s purchased Gayfer's parent company in late 1998, both stores overlapped in this market, so this store instead became Belk.
 As a result, they opened in Jacksonville for the first time, and the store was in the process of a second expansion when the nameplate was converted.
 The mall also underwent a $30 million renovation in 1998, which comprised the addition of a new, 24-screen AMC movie complex on the northwest corner of the property to replace the existing six-screen theater inside the mall.
-A substation of the Jacksonville Sheriff's office was also added, as was a food court.
+A substation of the Jacksonville Sheriff's Office was also added, as was a food court.
 Old Navy also came to the mall in the late 1990s.

 Regency announced formal conduct and dress codes in 1999 to deal with offensive or intimidating behavior and gang activity.
 Because the mall is private property, management has the right to ask individuals not in compliance to leave the premises.

 2000s

 Montgomery Ward closed in 2001, and Burdines expressed interest in moving into the vacated building.
 Starting in 2003, General Growth began talking with other retailers, such as Kohl's (which did not operate any stores in Florida at the time) to fill the space vacated by Montgomery Ward.
-In 2006, HomeWorks Furniture opened occupying the ground floor of the he former Montgomery Ward space, but HomeWorks would close in December 2009 cititing low sales.
+In 2006, HomeWorks Furniture opened occupying the ground floor of the former Montgomery Ward space, but HomeWorks would close in December 2009 cititing low sales.

 Since 2000, crime has become a major issue at Regency Square, and the perception of the area as crime-ridden hurt the mall.
 Over 1,000 incidents were reported in 2004, the highest ever.
 Between September 2007 and September 2008, 650 unlawful acts were documented by the Jacksonville Sheriff's Office, more than the combined total of crimes at Jacksonville's other two major retail centers, The Avenues Mall and St. Johns Town Center.
 On January 26, 2008, a suspect was killed by an off-duty policeman who was called to pursue a fleeing man who had stolen a pair of jeans from the mall's Belk store.
 The shoplifter shot the officer four times before being fatally wounded himself.